BiologicalRecordsCentre/brc-vis-drupal/README.md

 Use these checkboxes and the text field to indicate which JS libraries are required by this block (see info on the *BRC visualisation libraries field type* for more details).

 #### Indicia XML reports
 If data need to be acquired via one or more Indicia reports, this field can be used to specify the path of one or more Indicia XML reports on the associated Indicia warehouse.
 Put each report path on a separate line.
 Do not include the '.xml' extension.
+The results of the XML reports will be available to custom JS code from the JS object `drupalSettings.brc_vis.data`.
+The value of this is a string containing a single JSON object (JSON encode the string to get the object) with keys corresponding to the names of any XML reports run.
+The report results are the corresponding values.

 #### Requires Indicia Elasticsearch query
 This is a checkbox which must be checked if custom Javascript code accesses data via the Indicia Elastisearch API.